 - Can be used in a wide range of industry

-Quorum is another popular enterprise open source blockchain framework based on Ethereum network.
+Quorum is another popular enterprise open-source blockchain framework based on the Ethereum network.
 It got first released in 2016.
-The framework is mainly focused on the finance sector and is the brainchild of JP Morgan.
+More so, the framework is mainly focused on the finance sector and is the brainchild of JP Morgan.

-Just like the other enterprise blockchain framework, Quorum also offers permissioned networks and also allows organizations to customize it according to their requirement.
+Like the other enterprise blockchain framework, Quorum also offers permissioned networks and allows organizations to customize it according to their requirements.

 - Peer and network management